ohler55/oj/README.md

  * `:nilnil` [Boolean] if true a nil input to load will return nil and not raise an Exception

+ * `:empty_string` [Boolean] if true an empty input will not raise an Exception, default is true (allow).
+When Oj.mimic_JSON is used, default is false (raise exception when empty string is encountered)

  * `:allow_gc` [Boolean] allow or prohibit GC during parsing, default is true (allow).